Andrettin/Wyrmsun/readme.txt

 * Quests
 - Added a new dialogue featuring Thjodrorir in the "A Rock Home" quest (dwarf).

+* Terrain
+- Added new tree stump tiles (by Exidelo).

 * Units
 - Gnomes of the Sagan Tribe now have green skin (palette by Jinn).
 - Greatly increased the quantity of hair color variations for gnomes.